 There’s a classic beer commercial featuring a self-centered football player, pouting to a TV reporter in an interview after a particularly devastating loss.
 The player, unable to see past his own shortcomings, tells the reporter that he puts the loss “squarely on the shoulders of his teammates.”

-Often, in the world of sales and marketing, even the most seasoned professionals fall victim to the “there ain’t no ‘we’ either” sentiment.
-It’s “us against them,” wherein “them” is the side of the fence that we’re not on.
+Often, in the world of sales and marketing, even the most seasoned professionals fall victim to the “there ain’t no ‘we,’ either” sentiment.
+It’s “us against them,” where “them” is the side of the fence that we’re not on.

-Today, it seems the big source of disagreement is around the content that marketing produces for sales.
+Today, it seems the big source of disagreement is around the content that marketers produce for sales reps.

 Speaking in broad strokes, sales never has enough of the right content for their selling situation.
 It’s widely known that 65% of content generated for sales is not used by sales (28% cannot be found and 37% is not relevant).
-Often it’s a mix of reasons: “wrong” vertical, wrong language, wrong product line, wrong points for this particular customer, not deep enough; too deep.
+Often, it’s a mix of reasons: “wrong” vertical, wrong language, wrong product line, wrong points for this particular customer, not deep enough, or too deep.
 Of course, the market is changing fast and they need to keep up with the shifting landscape.
-The point is, sales is using only a fraction of what is produced, and is screaming for more of the right stuff.
+The point is that sales is using only a fraction of what is produced and is screaming for more of the right stuff.

-Conversely, marketing teams often feel they are on a hamster wheel of content development– They produce the best, highest-quality material they can, and yet sales can never be sated.
+Conversely, marketing teams often feel they are on a hamster wheel of content development.
+They produce the best and highest quality material they can, and yet sales can never be sated.
 They can feel undervalued and unappreciated, which doesn’t bode well for quality sales enablement materials.

 And because there is no ability to measure what content sales is using, what content they need, its impact on sales conversions and revenue, the argument remains unwinnable — it’s back to “us against them.”